liuhao-cn/fastSHT/README.md

 # FAQs

-## Linking errors associated with Intel MKL
+## Linking errors associated with Intel MKL (for installation without docker)

 Try pre-load some MKL libraries by